Get

 What Are the Siamese Point Colors?

-Your furry friend’s points will become darker as the temperature gets hotter.
+Your furry friend’s points will become darker as the cat matures, and changes in shade can be influenced by ambient temperature.
 This color is determined by genetics and can result in four natural shades.
 These are chocolate, blue, seal, and lilac point.

 There are also point colors that have been developed in specific breeding programs.
-These can include cinnamon, fawn, lynx, caramel, tabby, white, red, tortie, and apricot.
+These can include cinnamon, fawn, lynx, caramel, tabby, white, red (also called flame), tortie, apricot, and cream.

 two siamese kittens in their blue bed